 It is my privilege to introduce this year's annual report of the Grace Baptist Trust Corporation.
-We acknowledge God's faithfulness and thank him for his goodness through another year as we have endeavoured to support and encourage the work of the churches.
+We acknowledge God's faithfulness and thank Him for His goodness through another year as we have endeavoured to support and encourage the work of the churches.

 In particular I would like to thank the office staff for all that they have done, as well as each of my colleagues on the Council who give their time, not only in attending committee meetings, but also in giving their professional advice so willingly.
-For us, it is truly a privilege to serve our Lord in guiding, advising, helping, supporting and encouraging churches and God's people as they in turn endeavour to faithfully serve Him locally in furthering the cause of Christ.
-During this past year we are sorry to have said "goodbye" to Dan Schwier who did not stand for re-election at the 2013 Annual General Meeting.
-Dan had served on the Council for 17 years and during that time had held the Offices of Deputy-Chairman and Chairman.
+For us, it is truly a privilege to serve our Lord in guiding, advising, helping, supporting and encouraging churches and God's people as they in turn endeavour to serve Him locally in furthering the cause of Christ.